 In reference to Process Heating Systems, during an introduction, personnel first gain an understanding of all relevant terminology and then they are trained to identify basic equipment and components.
 This intro allows them to develop a deeper understanding of how the system functions, and later down the road, it will help them communicate system issues more effectively during support calls.

-Operation and control sessions cover startup and shutdown performance expectations, and expectations for the process in its entirety.
+Operation and control sessions cover startup and shutdown performance expectations and expectations for the process in its entirety.
 Operators are also trained to perform visual safety inspections, an essential function for safe operation.
 Additionally, all training includes a series of “if > then” scenarios; it is highly recommended to include live demonstrations of actual faults, if possible.
-“If > then” scenarios provide excellent framework for troubleshooting and mitigation efforts and help personnel better understand the system.
+“If > then” scenarios provide an excellent framework for troubleshooting and mitigation efforts and help personnel better understand the system.

 Common Training Topics – Process Heating Systems